ProSweeper/sei-06-21-22/work/w08/d1/01-intro-to-django-models/README.md

 Another benefit is that the ORM & Model layer abstracts away the differences between the flavors of SQL that exists - we get to write the same Python code to perform CRUD operations, regardless of which database is being used.

+#### Django "Objects" (Terminology)

+Django refers to **objects** throughout its documentation.

+A Django Object is:

+- An instance of a Django Model
+- A row in the database
+- An instance of our Data Entity/Resource

 #### Django's ORM

 The Django ORM is automatically going to generate, a plethora of methods for each Model.